CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 ```

 This will run a reciever service for this validator on port `6336`, as we have supplied this port value using the flag `r`.
 It will also specify the validators peer address to be `0.0.0.0:6332`, as we have set the validators peer port to be `6332` using the `v` flag, and set the validators host address to be `0.0.0.0` using the `h` flag.
 The validator will now be looking out for public keys at the address `0.0.0.0:6335`, as we have set the peer reciever address to be this using the `a` flag.
+The validator will also be running on a public port of `9000`, which was specified by the `o` flag, and will have a private port of `9001`, specified by the `t` flag.

 Now cd into the `backend1` folder and run the command: